 One of the worst things for the lumbar region – or lower back – is extended periods of sitting down.
 The discs in your lower spine take three times more pressure when you sit than when you stand, so try to break up long stretches of sitting by standing up and moving around.
 Pay extra attention to your posture when you are working at the computer, as slouching can be a real killer for the neck and shoulder areas that connect to the spine.

 It pays to take into account the way you sleep to choose the right mattress for your sleeping position.
 Did you know that unless you have the correct support, sleeping on your stomach can put extra pressure on your spine?
 Where possible, try to sleep on your back or your side to allow your spine the best rest.

 Don’t let your shoes let you down

-Your choice of shoe can affect your whole body, spine included.
-It’s really important to consider how much support the heel of your shoe offers: it should fit snugly and prevent against pronation or supination, where the feet roll too far in or out.
+Your choice of shoe can affect your whole body, the spine included.
+It’s really important to consider how much support the heel of your shoe offers: it should fit snugly and prevent pronation or supination, where the feet roll too far in or out.
 If you find that you consistently wear out one side of your shoe or sole, it may be worth investigating whether your feet could benefit from orthotics to help keep your spine in alignment.

-Stretch and move
+Do stretch and move

 One of the best things you can do for a healthy spine is to stay active.
-A routine which combines stretching, flexibility, strengthening and aerobic activity is essential for working all the muscles which help support your spine.
+A routine that combines stretching, flexibility, strengthening and aerobic activity is essential for working all the muscles which help support your spine.
 Exercise also helps you to stay in shape, as excess weight can throw the alignment of your spine out and put extra stress on your lower back.
-Add a regular massage after exercise to help your muscles to relax, while also promoting blood flow and repair in this crucial area.
+Add a regular massage after exercise to help your muscles relax, while also promoting blood flow and repair in this crucial area.

-Your spine is essential for your participation in a healthy, active life.
-Keep your spine happy, and it will serve you well for years to come!
+Your spine is essential for your participation in a healthy, active life – keep your spine happy, and it will serve you well for years to come!